This post is sponsored by NOW®. All opinions are my own.

 Perfume making is both an art and a science.
 Scents are capable of evoking memories, changing moods and even altering one’s identity, if only temporarily.
 So it’s important to choose your perfume wisely.
 Whether you’re looking for a fun and flirty scent, something masculine and crisp, or soft and natural, you can, and should, tailor your perfume to your own tastes.

-Essential oils typically fall into one of 7 scent categories.
+Essential oils are usually divided into 7 scent categories.
 I personally gravitate toward soft, musky scents with a hint of floral, but there’s nothing better than playing around with different oils and taking risks.
 I always keep a well-stocked supply of NOW essential oils like jasmine, neroli, cedarwood and patchouli on hand for that very reason.

 The high-quality oils in classic scents pair well together and create those subtle layers that make perfume so fun to wear.
 And since they’re 100% natural without any added chemicals, fillers or man-made fragrance, you’ll also reap the aromatherapy rewards as well.